-(5) Interpretation of concentration of insurance risk

-A. The Company

-- a.
-Situations that might cause concentration of insurance risk: - I. Single insurance contract or few related contracts
+- (5) Interpretation of concentration of insurance risk - A. The Company - (A) Situations that might cause concentration of insurance risk: - a.
+Single insurance contract or few related contracts b.
+Exposure to unanticipated change in trend c.
+Material lawsuit or legal risks that could lead to huge losses in a single contract or have a broad effect on several contracts.

-For the year ended 31 December 2017, the Company will undertake a business with infrequent but enormous losses only if all risks are evaluated by the underwriting department based on underwriting guidelines, or are discussed by an ad hoc meeting.
+For the year ended 31 December 2018, the Company will undertake a business with infrequent but enormous losses only if all risks are evaluated by the underwriting department based on underwriting guidelines, or are discussed by an ad hoc meeting.